Medically Reviewed by: Dr. Tiffany Pham

-You've probably recently had a positive pregnancy test and are now coming to terms with your exciting news.
-Although you might not feel any symptoms at the moment, it's important to learn about what is happening to your body right now, as the first trimester can be really tough on mums-to-be.
+If you've had a positive pregnancy test and are now coming to terms with your exciting news, you may be wondering whether you should be feeling any different yet.
+You might not feel any symptoms at the moment, as it's still very early days.
+However, it's important to learn about what is happening to your body right now, as the first trimester can be tough on mums-to-be, especially if this is your first time and you don't know what to expect.

-Now, let’s discuss all the things that are happening to your baby and your body at six weeks pregnant.
-Here is your go-to guide on symptoms and what to expect.
+So, let’s talk about all the things that are happening to your baby and your body at six weeks pregnant.
+We've got expert information on your baby's development, any symptoms you might be experiencing this week, as well as answer to some common questions.

 How big is my baby at 6 weeks?

-This week, your baby is around the size of pea.
-Dr Tiffany Pham, a board-certified obstetrician and gynaecologist says your "Baby is approximately 0.2in or 5-6mm on average."
+Your 6-week fetus is still very tiny, measuring about the size of a lentil or sweet pea.
+Dr Tiffany Pham, a board-certified obstetrician and gynaecologist says this is "approximately 0.2in or 5-6mm on average."

 Baby development at 6 weeks pregnant

-Not only that, your baby has been doing some serious growing over the past few weeks and will develop his or her face this week, doubling in size by next week.
+Your baby has been doing some serious growing over the past few weeks and one of the main events this week is that they'll develop their face and double in size by next week.
+That's right, your little one's facial features are starting to form!

 Facial features begin to form